andrew-farries/dotfiles/private_dot_config/nvim/README.md

 # Installation notes

 Next:
+* complete the lualine setup.
+  * use blocks rather than triangle separators
 * Telescope
   * More setup - you only did an initial pass
 * nvim-autopairs via cmp